drBenway/pixi-vn-wiki/Characters.md

 For create a new instance of `CharacterModelBase` you need to pass:

 * `id`: A unique identifier for the character.
-It is used to reference the character in the game (key in the dictionary).
+It is used to reference the character in the game (key in the object).
 * `props`: An object with the character's properties. `props` extends the `ICharacterModelBase` interface.
 The properties are:
   * `name`: The character's name. ( Required )
   * `surname`: The character's surname. ( Optional )